BashiirHagi/aws-iconik-transcoder/README.md

 ## Future Improvements I would implement
 - ### High availability:
-To ensure the high availability of the platform I would deploy the iconik Edge Transcoder across multiple subnets, availability zones and regions.
-This would improve the fault-tolerance and prevent a single point of failure we have now.
+To further improve the resillinece and fault-tolerance of the platform I would deploy the iconik Edge Transcoder across additional availability zones and regions -e.g. eu-west-2 (Ireland).
+This would allow our AWS infrastruture to withstand potential failures and remain operational improving the customer experience.

 - ### Security Enhancements:
 To increase the security of the workloads I would implement the following: